Beinsezii/ompl/README.md

 Have Rust 2021 installed, clone repo and just run `cargo build`.
 `build_release.sh` will build in release mode for linux-x86_64-gnu and pc-windows-gnu, moving the binaries to ./bin/

-Note cross-compiling to windows with MinGW will have the media interface disabled to avoid miscompiles.
+Compiling with windows using the GNU abi will disable the media interface.
+This is to avoid miscompiles when cross-compiling via MinGW.
-Compile using MSVC instead to have a (still non-functional) but *compiled* media interface.
+Compile on windows using MSVC or compile with MSYS2 and disable the windows-gnu checks to have a functional media interface.
 I believe this is a problem with the [windows-rs](https://github.com/microsoft/windows-rs) crate and consequently [souvlaki](https://github.com/Sinono3/souvlaki) that I'm not sure how to work around.

 ## F.A.Q.